alunturner/.dotfiles/README.md

 # Tmux TODO

+- add the pax theme to tmux too
 - could make a command to spawn a window running the jest tests on the current file
 - add TPM (https://github.com/tmux-plugins/tpm)
 - add a pomodoro timer plugin